objcio/articles/2014-09-10-power-of-swift.md

 }
 ```

 Now there is no way we can accidentally add up `Money` and `Mass`.
 Depending on the domain of your application, it might be very useful to wrap simple types like this.
 In addition, reading code will become a lot simpler.
-Suppose we encounter a function `pounds`:
+Suppose we encounter the function `pounds`:

 ```swift
 func pounds(input: Double) -> Double